mattocodes/my-restaurant-reviews-app/README.md

 3. From the terminal or command prompt, navigate to the root of the unzipped file:
     a.
 For Python 3.x users, type the following at the prompt: `python -m http.server 8000`
     b.
-For Python 2.x users, type the following at the prompt: `python -m SimpleHTTPServer 8000`
+For Python 2.x users, type the following at the prompt: `python3 -m SimpleHTTPServer 8000`

 4. With the server running, open your Internet browser and type the following to view the site: `http://localhost:8000`